Learn some quick facts about contracting with MATRIX.

 How do you find my next assignment if my current contract is coming to an end?

 Our goal is to keep you on staff and place you again and again!
-Your resume and skills will be proactively marketed by our team of Account Executives (the MATRIX contact points for our clients).
-They know your exact end date, key skills and desired rate, and they use these to find you an open position.
+Your resume and skills will be proactively marketed by our team of Recruiters and Account Executives (the MATRIX contact points for our clients).
+They know your exact end date, key skills and desired rate, and they use these to help find you an open position.

 How do you determine your bill rates for consultants?